Matt-Olek/CUDA-Log-Variance-Gamma-model/README.md

 Which gives us a total of : $5 \times 5 \times 10 \times 10 \times 10 = 25000$ different parameters combinations.
 When taking into account the number of paths, we get $25000 \times 10000 = 2.5 \times 10^8$ simulations, so a **quarter of a billion**.

-Thats why we need to use GPU acceleration to make it feasible to compute it in a reasonable time.

-My approach consisted in **parralelizing** the simulations across the different **parameters combinations** (and not the paths of the same simulation) as the Monte Carlo simulation is independent for each path.

-As seen in the course, the best way to do it is to use the CUDA framework to store and index the different parameters combinations in the registers so that we can use the thread index to access the correct parameters.
-This is done in the following way:

-### Memory Allocation and Indexing Strategy
+#### Memory Optimization Strategy

-The implementation I used uses an advanced memory allocation and indexing approach:
+The implementation uses an advanced memory allocation and indexing approach:

-- Each thread handles **one** parameter **combination**, with the thread index decomposed into parameter indices using integer division
+- Each thread handles one parameter combination
+- Thread index decomposition using integer division for parameter access
-- Results are stored in a flat array with 2 values per combination (**moment of order 1 and 2**)
+- Results stored in a flat array with 2 values per combination (moments of order 1 and 2)
-- This approach minimizes memory access patterns and maximizes parallelization efficiency
+- Optimized memory access patterns for GPU efficiency

 For example, to decompose a thread index into parameter indices: